DATA-606-SPRING-2022/Jin_DATA606/README.md

 I plan to use the Cosine similarity model, Matrix Factorization, KNN.
 Besides, NLP models like TF-IDF, Naive Bayes, LSTM could be used against the text data.
 For evaluate/compare the performance of the models, I plan to apply Root Mean Squared Error (RMSE) and Decision support metrics (Precision, Recall, F1).

+For Content-based Filtering, I will apply the cosine similarity method against the product metadata to identify the similar products for the given one.
+The main feature that will be used for this model is from the product metadata like description, price, salesRank, brand, categories, and product features.
+Since some of them are textual data, NLP techniques like tokenization and TF-IDF vectorization will be applied.

+For Collaborative Filtering, I will apply the matrix factorization method against the review data.
+The main feature that will be used for this approach is from the review data like user id, product id, and the rating score.
+To perform matrix analysis, the cosine similarity method could be applied again, and several machine learning algorithms will be used such as KNN and Singular value decomposition (SVD).
+KNN can group users into a cluster and only consider the same cluster user for product recommendation.
+SVD can break down a matrix into the product of a few smaller matrices to reveal the user connections and to discover relationships between items.
+Moreover, deep learning techniques could also be applied for Collborative Filtering, Neural Network method can take the user-item matrix or review textual data for predicting a score for recommending.

+The above two types of filtering have their own drawbacks such as the novelty problem of Content-based Filtering and the cold start problem of Collaborative Filtering, so in reality, more robust recommender systems like hybrid recommenders are often used.
+I plan to build a hybrid recommender that combines Content-based Filtering and Collaborative Filtering to overcome the drawbacks and improve overall performance.

 ## Outcomes
 #### What outcomes do you intend to achieve (better understanding of problems, tools to help solve problems, predictive analytics with practicle applications, etc)?